Adama Sidibeh

-Adama Sidibeh (born 25 June 1998) is a Gambian professional footballer who plays as a striker for side St Johnstone.
+Adama Sidibeh (born 25 June 1998) is a Gambian professional footballer who plays as a striker for club Stockport County and the Gambia national team.

 Club career

+Early career

 Sidibeh began his football career in his native Gambia, playing for Marimoo and Gambia Ports Authority prior to his move to England in 2022 to reunite with his family.

 In October 2022, Sidibeh joined North West Counties League Division One North club AFC Blackpool.
 After a short spell with the club, he joined Cheadle Heath Nomads in December 2022.

-On 11 July 2023, Sidibeh signed with Warrington Rylands, scoring 16 goals in 30 appearances.
+On 11 July 2023, Sidibeh signed with Warrington Rylands 1906, scoring 16 goals in 30 appearances.

+St Johnstone

 On 1 February 2024, Sidibeh signed his first full-time deal with Scottish club, St Johnstone.
+He made his debut for the club on 3 February 2024, in a 1–0 win against Ross County.
+He scored his first goal for the club on 30 March 2024, in a 2–1 defeat to Dundee.

+Stockport County

+On 27 January 2026, Sidibeh joined League One club Stockport County on a two-and-a-half year deal for an undisclosed fee.
+He made his debut for the club on 27 January 2026, in a 2–1 win against Blackpool.
+He scored his first goals for the club on 10 February 2026, netting twice in a 4–0 win against Port Vale in the EFL Trophy.

 International career

 Sidibeh made his international debut for Gambia in a 5–1 win against Seychelles in June 2024, scoring in the 78th minute.